 Updating and Upgrading Raspbian

-First, update your system's package list by entering the following command in LXTerminal or from the command line:
+First, update your system's package list by entering the following command:

 sudo apt-get update

 Next, upgrade all your installed packages to their latest versions with the command:

 Generally speaking, doing this regularly will keep your installation up to date, in that it will be equivalent to the latest released image available from raspberrypi.org/downloads.

 However, there are occasional changes made in the Foundation's Raspbian image that require manual intervention, for example a newly introduced package.
 These are not installed with an upgrade, as this command only updates the packages you already have installed.

 The kernel and firmware are installed as a Debian package, and so will also get updates when using the procedure above.
 These packages are updated infrequently and after extensive testing.